toolql/toolql/examples/star-wars/README.md

 Provides a set of tools to enable an agent to look up data about Star Wars movies.

+Although this example does demonstrate creation of tools and configuration of an agent to use them using a simple GraphQL API, it doesn't have huge practical value, as most LLMs already have in-depth knowledge of Star Wars by default as part of their training.

 ## You could ask...

 What Star Wars movies did Chewbacca appear in?